This tour is a suggested itinerary designed by our specialist team! Choose this itinerary or alter it to design your own Journey.

 Transfer to bus or train station for outward journey from Puno.

-Today, we explore the Sacred Valley of the Incas.
+Today, explore the Sacred Valley of the Incas.
 This fertile river valley was home to many important sites for the Incas, both strategic and religious.
-Our first stop is the village of Pisac, with its famous market, where you are sure to pick up a bargain!
-There is free time to wander the colourful market stalls before we have a typical Andean lunch at a local restaurant (included).
-We then continue our journey along the River Urubamba, to Ollantaytambo.
+The first stop is the village of Pisac, with its famous market.
+There is free time to wander the colourful market stalls before a typical Andean lunch at a local restaurant.
+Continue your journey along the River Urubamba, to Ollantaytambo.
 The town, which is dominated by a giant Inca fortress, is perhaps the best surviving example of Inca town planning and was the scene of a rare Inca victory over the invading Spanish.
+At the end of the tour you will be transferred to your hotel in the Sacred Valley or the Ollantaytambo train station to take the train to Aguas Calientes.
 Includes lunch.

-This is a train ride you will never forget, taking you through the spectacular Andes mountain range to the renowned Inca citadel of Machu Picchu.
-Upon arrival in Machu Picchu, you will have a guided tour of the ruins and monuments, such as the Main Square, the Circular Tower, the Sacred Solar Clock, the Royal Quarters, the Temple of the Three Windows and the Cemeteries.
-The citadel was discovered in 1911 by the American explorer and Academic, Hiram Bingham.
-Many theories on the citadel exist, but most agree it was a holy site, hidden for centuries and never found by the invading Spanish.
-Includes:Guide and entrance fee.
-Also includes transfer from hotel to train station.
-The train ride will be shared with other passangers.
+You will be astonished upon your first view of Machu Picchu, a stunning display of ancient architecture with incredible surroundings.
+Enjoy a guided tour of the ruins and monuments, such as the Main Square, the Circular Tower, the Sacred Solar Clock, the Royal Quarters, the Temple of the Three Windows and the Cemeteries.
+Tour includes guided group tour, and return bus from Aguas Calientes village.
 Please be aware that your tour of Machu Picchu does not include an entry permit to Huayna Picchu (the iconic hill behind the Machu Picchu ruins).
 If you want to climb Huayna Picchu then you need to pre-book your permit.
 Please contact your sales consultant if you would like to do this.

 Transfer to the airport for your outward flight from Cusco.